savonet/liquidshop/3/index.md

 Playlist Scheduler, playlist import custom settings, automatic create playlist from a playlist file.

-I want to help to improve music playlist scheduling songs.

-- Artist & Title separation
-- Song propertiesseparation like: tempo, mood, public top scoring, personal scoring...
-- "same hour separation" - title & artist & song (hours) prev. day
-- # of plays in other hours till play again in same hour
-- "max. waiting" then force to schedule (days)
-- "percent back" in a scheduler (per individual song or per tag/properties)
-- priority/order of scheduling (per category or group/tag/properties), I mean which one will be choosing first then second and so on, when engine search for the right song.
-Day restrictions( will override the others separation rules):
-  - Song max per day
+I want to help to improve music playlist scheduling songs: artist and title separation / Song properties separation like: tempo, mood, public top scoring, personal scoring... / "same hour separation" / title & artist & song (hours) prev. day / number of plays in other hours till play again in same hour / "max. waiting" then force to schedule (days) / "percent back" in a scheduler (per individual song or per tag/properties) / priority/order of scheduling (per category or group/tag/properties), I mean which one will be choosing first then second and so on, when engine search for the right song.
+Day restrictions (will override the others separation rules): Song or Artist or Title max per day
-  - Artist max per day
-  - Title max per day

 Registration
 ------------